 Disclosure: This post contains some affiliate links, which means I get commissions for purchases made through links in this post.

 When did you move to Togo and how did you end up living there?

 I live in Lomé and have been here close to five months.
 I came here for a teaching job.
-I decided to leave the States and come to Togo to be in a new place where my husband and I would both be ”foreigners” and could experience something new.
+I decided to leave the States and come to Togo.
+I wanted to be in a new place where my husband and I would both be "foreigners" and experience something new.

 How long do you plan to stay in Togo?

 I plan to live here as long as the job allows.
 My husband and I are also seeking new opportunities daily.
 So, if those lead to something promising, we will stay for a few years.